-Mold is notorious for growing on any damp floor surface, including concrete.
-It will make your driveway, patio and steps look hideous and also present a risk to your health.
-The good news is that bleach, one of the most common household cleaning agents, can kill mold.
+Mold is notorious for growing on any damp floor surface, like a concrete floor.
+Mold will make your driveway, patio, and steps look hideous and present health risk.
+The good news is you can use the most common household cleaning agents, to kill mold.
+But, does bleach kill mold on concrete?

 What Does Mold On Concrete Look Like?